okeeffed/developer-notes/manual/Networking/Network-Protocol-Fundamentals.md

 ## The Internet Protocol (IP)

 Provides addressing and routing that allows data to be sent across one or more networks.

+Data broken up into smaller units called "packets".
+Each packet is supplied with header information that contains the addresses of both source and destination.

+Several network devices help facilitate the flow of traffic (NICs, switches, routers, etc) but would be useful without the agreed-upon standards set by the IP.
+This protocol provides a common foundation that lets computers and other network devices communicate over local networks and the open internet.

+Routing: Besides addressing, routing is one of the main functions of the IP.
+Routing is used to forward IP packets across multiple networks between a source and a destination.
+When an IP packet needs to be sent, a router uses a routing algorithm and the information in its routing table to determine where to send the packet next.
+Each router that the packet travels through is called a "hop".

+- Routing table
+- Routing protocols (eg OSPF, BGP, etc)
+- Routing algorithms (IP forwarding algorithm)
+- Next hop